Climate Change & Environment Nexus Brief: The El Niño Phenomenon and Related Impacts

 *Download the full text from the right-hand column.
+This publication is also available to download in French (see Further Resources).
 Key messages from the brief are provided below.

 El Niño events are natural variations of the circulation pattern in and over the Pacific Ocean, with strong impacts on the meteorological conditions on a global level.
 El Niño events cause intense rainfall over Ecuador and Peru, whereas at the same time unusually dry conditions prevail in Australia and Indonesia.
 In Eastern and southern Africa, El Niño induces droughts, while Central America and the Caribbean experience wet conditions.

 El Niño events have happened regularly over the past thousands of years.
 The first major El Niño event of the 21st century took place in 2015/2016, and faded out in May 2016.
 It is unclear whether or not El Niño variations in general will intensify in the future with a warmer climate, but it is expected that El Niño-induced rainfall will intensify due to increased moisture availability.

 El Niño events always have strong impacts on society.
 While direct meteorological consequences fade out after 12 to 18 months, secondary and tertiary impacts on food security and agricultural production extend into the following months and years, with cascading effects on livelihoods, health, water, sanitation, education and other sectors.
 The 2015/2016 El Niño affected over 60 million people globally.